This section introduces the C and C++ APIs for the Barracuda Embedded Web Server.

 req -new -newkey rsa:1024 -days 365 -nodes -keyout myPrivateKey.pem -out myCertRequest.pem

-A certificate request, as we created above, can be sent to a commercial certificate authority.
-This will result in a certificate that has been digitally signed by a trusted third party so that clients using this signed certificate can be certain they are communicating with the legitimate entity.
-However, in a trusted environment it is possible to use an unsigned certificate or to create an in-house CA to self-sign the certificate.
-The example certificate that comes with Barracuda is a self-signed certificate.
-We created a root certificate and used the root certificate to sign our certificate request, thus producing a public key that can be processed by our parseCert tool.
+The certificate request can be sent to a commercial certificate authority.
+The result is a certificate signed by a trusted third party, which lets clients verify that they are communicating with the expected server.
+In a trusted environment, you can instead use an unsigned certificate or create an in-house certificate authority and self-sign the certificate.
+The example certificate included with Barracuda is self-signed: a root certificate was created and used to sign the certificate request, producing a certificate that can be processed by SharkParseCert.

-Do not develop CSP in your embedded device.
-HTML, server-side scripting using CSP, and JavaScript development are high level languages and should be developed and tested on a host computer.
+Do not develop CSP directly on your embedded device.
+HTML, CSP server-side scripting, and JavaScript are high-level development tasks and should be developed and tested on a host computer.

-Barracuda C/C++ Server Pages (CSP) are specifically designed for rapid development on any Unix or Windows machine.
-You develop, run, and test the code on a host machine before you deploy the code into an embedded device.
-We suggest that you design a clean interface between the Embedded Web Server code and the firmware.
-The firmware interface should be simulated such that you can do a complete test of the Embedded Web Server on a host machine.
+Barracuda C/C++ Server Pages (CSP) are designed for rapid development on Unix and Windows host machines.
+Develop, run, and test the web interface on the host before deploying it to an embedded device.
+A clean interface between the Embedded Web Server code and the device firmware makes this workflow much easier.
+Simulate the firmware interface on the host so the web application can be tested without the target hardware.

-The Embedded Web Server does not require a file system for static content.
-Static content includes standard HTML files, images, JavaScript files ,etc. Static content can be included in a ZIP file and stored directly in flash-memory or be embedded in the firmware.
-The ZipIo class makes it possible for the server to mount ZIP files.
+The Embedded Web Server does not require a native file system for static content.
+Static content includes HTML files, images, style sheets, JavaScript files, and similar resources.
+These files can be stored in a ZIP file in flash memory, embedded directly in the firmware, or served from a regular file system.
+The ZipIo class lets the server mount ZIP files as resource collections.

 Having HTML files spread out in the embedded file system turns revision control and unit testing into a nightmare.

-The DiskIo class makes it possible for the Embedded Web Server to use the standard file system on your host machine or embedded device.
+The DiskIo class lets the Embedded Web Server read from the standard file system on a host machine or embedded device.
 A DiskIo instance is combined with a HttpResRdr instance and inserted into the Virtual File System.
-The HttpResRdr class can be installed anywhere in the Virtual File System.
-For example, the class can be installed as the root directory, thus effectively turning Barracuda into a standard file oriented web server.
-A HttpResRdr instance is normally not used as the root directory.
+HttpResRdr can be installed anywhere in the VFS.
+It can be installed as the root directory, effectively making Barracuda behave like a conventional file-oriented web server, but embedded applications commonly install it under a specific branch or combine it with other VFS objects.

-Dynamic content includes data such as HTML that is partly or entirely dynamically created in the server.
-Dynamic content is typically created using CSP.
-The CSP compiler compiles a CSP page and creates a HttpPage.
+Dynamic content is content that is partly or entirely generated by the server at runtime.
+Dynamic HTML is typically created with CSP.
+The CSP compiler compiles each CSP page into an HttpPage.

-The root of the DiskIo is set to the html directory when compiling examples in debug mode.
-The html directory is zipped into a ZIP file when compiling in release mode.
-The ZIP file can either be referenced from the file system, stored directly in flash memory, or be inserted into the executable.
+In debug mode, the root of DiskIo is set to the html directory.
+In release mode, the html directory is packaged as a ZIP file.
+The ZIP file can be referenced from a file system, stored directly in flash memory, or linked into the executable.

-It is recommended to use the HttpTrace object when developing the user interface.
-Most Barracuda methods also print to the trace if the operation fails.
-You must explicitly enable the trace functionality by providing a callback function.
+Use the HttpTrace object while developing the user interface.
+Many Barracuda methods write diagnostic information to the trace when an operation fails.
+Trace output must be explicitly enabled by providing a trace callback function.

-The Barracuda server uses a combination of blocking and non-blocking sockets when sending and receiving data.
+The Barracuda server uses both blocking and non-blocking sockets when sending and receiving data.

-Non-blocking sockets, aka asynchronous socket communication, is typically used when sending static content to a client or when a client uploads data, for example, by using the WebDAV plugin.
+Non-blocking sockets, also called asynchronous socket communication, are typically used when sending static content to a client or receiving uploaded data, such as uploads handled by the WebDAV plugin.

-Blocking sockets are used when sending data that is dynamically generated from resources such as CSP or LSP.
-The server, by default, uses one thread when serving a resource.
-The thread executing is the thread running the socket dispatcher (SoDisp).
+Blocking sockets are used when sending dynamically generated data from resources such as CSP or LSP pages.
+By default, the server uses one thread to serve a resource: the thread running the socket dispatcher, SoDisp.

-A server with many simultaneous users can choose to activate the server thread pool.
-The HttpCmdThreadPool is a plugin to the Barracuda Embedded Web Server, and provides the Web Server with a pool of threads that enable the server to execute multiple concurrent LSP and CSP pages.
+A server with many simultaneous users can enable the server thread pool.
+The HttpCmdThreadPool plugin provides a pool of worker threads so the server can execute multiple LSP and CSP pages concurrently.

-The Barracuda Server must be protected with a mutex when using multiple threads.
-The C and C++ startup code above shows how a mutex is used when creating an instance of the SoDisp class -- i.e. the socket dispatcher.
+The Barracuda Server must be protected by a mutex when it is accessed from multiple threads.
+The C and C++ startup examples above show this mutex being passed to SoDisp, the socket dispatcher.

-You can call all the API functions in Barracuda from other threads, but you must protect the call with a lock.
+You can call Barracuda API functions from other threads, but each call must be protected by the dispatcher lock.
 The lock functions are part of the SoDisp object.

 C lock example code: